jdevfullstack/programming-core-concepts/README.md

 }
 ```

-In this small program, the `#include`
-tells the computer to include a certain
+In this small program, the `#include` tells the computer to include a
-source which is needed because
-it contains the predefined command `printf`.
+certain source which is needed because it contains the predefined
-`printf` simply tells the computer
+command `printf`. `printf` simply tells the computer to display the
-to display the text provided by the programmer.
+text provided by the programmer.

-As simple as that, you have now the complete
-idea of what a programmable computer is all about.
+As simple as that, you now have the complete idea of what a
-It's you telling the computer to do things it
+programmable computer is all about.
+It's you telling the computer to
-can handle in terms of binary data.
+do things it can handle in terms of binary data.

 ## Variables And Data Types

-In computer programming, a **variable** is just like
-a container to store digital data.
-A **data type**
+In computer programming, a **variable** is just like a container to
-is the way you tell the computer how that data
+store digital data.
+A **data type** is the way you tell the computer
-will be interpreted.
-Should the computer interpret
+how that data will be interpreted.
+Should the computer interpret that
-that as letters? or numbers? or words? or simply
-raw binary data?
-The computer does not know
+as letters? or numbers? or words? or simply raw binary data?
+The
-that, you must tell it exactly.
+computer does not know that, you must tell it exactly.

-In computer programming, both these things
-will enable you to store data and tell
+In computer programming, both these things will enable you to store
-the computer what kind of data it is.
-When you
+data and tell the computer what kind of data it is.
+When you store,
-store, you want to retrieve it later as per
-needed.
-Remember also, computer's memory
+you want to retrieve it later as needed.
+Remember also, computer's
-is different from storage.
-Think of it
-as the short-term memory and the storage
+memory is different from storage.
+Think of it as the short-term memory
-(the hard disk) as the long-term memory.
+and the storage (the hard disk) as the long-term memory.
+But during
-But during the runtime of a program you
-are developing, you refer to memory as
+the runtime of a program you are developing, you refer to memory as
 `storage`.
-The computer's memory has the full
-access to the CPU while the disk does not have
+The computer's memory has full access to the CPU while the
-that access.
-In order to read contents from the hard disk,
+disk does not have that access.
+In order to read contents from the
-a request should be made.
-Hence, in programming
+hard disk, a request should be made.
+Hence, in programming, you are
-you are using the memory first not the disk.
-There is the current development to combine
+using the memory first, not the disk.
+There is current development to
-the two but is still on-going.
+combine the two, but it is still ongoing.

-Take note, the details of memory, hard disk
-and CPU are quite complex but the mentioned
+Take note, the details of memory, hard disk, and CPU are quite complex,
-details above will serve as the starting point
+but the mentioned details above will serve as the starting point for
-for full comprehension.
+full comprehension.

 ### Sample Program for Variables and Data Types
 ```